Geometric inequalities and rigidity theorems on equatorial spheres: Abstract

 \section{Abstract}

-We prove rigidity for hypersurfaces in the unit $(n+1)$-sphere whose scalar curvature is bounded below by $n(n-1)$, without imposing constant scalar curvature nor constant mean curvature.
-The lower bound $n(n-1)$ is critical in the sense that some natural differential operators associated to the scalar curvature may be fully degenerate at geodesic points and cease to be elliptic.
-We overcome the difficulty by developing an approach to investigate the geometry of level sets of a height function, via new geometric inequalities.
+We prove rigidity for hypersurfaces with boundary in the unit sphere $\mathbb{S}^{n+1}$ with scalar curvature $R\ge n(n-1)$.
+Under appropriate boundary conditions, the hypersurfaces are shown to be part of the equatorial spheres.
+The lower bound $n(n-1)$ is critical in the sense that the hypersurface may contain geodesic points and some natural differential operators are fully degenerate at geodesic points.
+We overcome the difficulty by studying the geometry of level sets of a height function, via new geometric inequalities.
+Some rigidity results of hyperplanes and generalized cylinders are also obtained for hypersurfaces with boundary and with nonnegative scalar curvature in Euclidean space.